[A more detailed version of this post is available on arXiv.]

 [15] Jing Zhao et al. Multi-view learning overview: Recent progress and new challenges.
 Information Fusion, 2017.

-[16] Avrim Blum, Tom Michael.
-Combining labeled and unlabeled data with co-training., COLT 1992.
 [17] Siyuan Qiao, Wei Shen, Zhishuai Zhang, Bo Wang, Alan Yuille.
 Deep Co-Training for Semi-Supervised Image Recognition., ECCV 2018.

 [18] Yan Zhou, Sally Goldman.
 Democratic Co-Learning., ICTAI 2004.